NREL/HydroChrono/README.md

 	8. In general, to use HDF5 library users must first set the `HDF5_DIR` environment variable to the installed location of the CMake configuration files for HDF5.
 For example, on Windows the following path might be set:
 		* `HDF5_DIR=C:\Users\USER\code\libraries\CMake-hdf5-1.10.8\CMake-hdf5-1.10.8\build\HDF5-1.10.8-win64\HDF5-1.10.8-win64\share\cmake`

-* Recommended (For use with Python): Install and build PyChrono according to [instructions.](https://api.projectchrono.org/module_python_installation.html) Note, instructions for building PyChrono include installing SWIG to generate python files-this is used again to generate python from HydroChrono C++ code.
+3. Recommended (For use with Python): Install and build PyChrono according to [instructions.](https://api.projectchrono.org/module_python_installation.html) Note, instructions for building PyChrono include installing SWIG to generate python files-this is used again to generate python from HydroChrono C++ code.

 * (optional) Gnuplot [Gnuplot Home](http://www.gnuplot.info/) or other plotting software

 ## Building HydroChrono (and demos)
 1. Install and build above requirements.
 	* N.B.
-We are currently using Chrono commit 9eed26df8ca4c5e84e7affa6222989d8260add2f
+We are currently using Chrono commit 9eed26df8ca4c5e84e7affa6222989d8260add2f, please revert to this commit of Project Chrono for best results.
 2. Now to build HydroChrono library:
 	1. Clone this project into a directory, and set up a build folder (i.e. clone project into HydroChrono directory and set up HydroChrono_build adjacent directory).
 	2. Just like when building Project Chrono, open CMake GUI specifying the location of the source files and built binaries for HydroChrono (HydroChrono and HydroChrono_build respectively).
-Configure and generate the solution, specifying `Chrono_DIR` as Chrono Build location (`../chrono_build/cmake`) and HDF5_DIR as (`../CMake-hdf5-1.10.8/CMake-hdf5-1.10.8/build/HDF5-1.10.8-win64/HDF5-1.10.8-win64/share/cmake` or similar path to find the cmake file at the end of this path).
+Configure and generate the solution setting
+		* `Chrono_DIR` as Chrono Build location (`../chrono_build/cmake`)
+		* HDF5_DIR as (`../CMake-hdf5-1.10.8/CMake-hdf5-1.10.8/build/HDF5-1.10.8-win64/HDF5-1.10.8-win64/share/cmake` or similar path to find the `cmake` file at the end of this path).
 Note: version 1.10.8 of HDF5 works best with Visual Studio 2019.
+		* Enable `HYDROCHRONO_ENABLE_DEMOS`, `HYDROCHRONO_ENABLE_IRRLICHT`, and `HYDROCHRONO_ENABLE_TESTS` to enable each feature. it is recommended to enable all of these, and the Irrlicht module depends on having Project Chrono be built with Irrlicht module enabled.
-	3. Navigate to the build folder and open the solution in Visual Studio.
-Build the solution for HydroChrono in RelWithDebInfo mode (The `ALL_BUILD` project is the best for building and linking everything.
-It will build the library and all demos).
+	3. Navigate to the build folder and open the solution in Visual Studio (or simply press "Open Project" in CMake GUI).
+Build the solution for HydroChrono in RelWithDebInfo mode (The `ALL_BUILD` project is the best for building and linking everything).
 3. From Project Chrono build directory copy `chrono_build/bin/data` file into `HydroChrono_build/data` for optional shaders and logos
-4. Navigate to `chrono_build/bin/RelWithDebInfo` folder and copy all .dll and .pdb files (not for demos) and paste them into `HydroChrono_build/RelWithDebInfo` file.
+4. Navigate to `chrono_build/bin/RelWithDebInfo` folder and copy all .dll and .pdb files (not for demos) and paste them into `HydroChrono_build/demos/RelWithDebInfo` file.
 List of all files to copy:
 	* ChronoEngine.dll
 	* ChronoEngine.pdb
 	* ChronoEngine_irrlicht.dll